 With the Document Bar you can switch among open documents as easy as you switch among running programs through the Windows Taskbar.
 Just click a button of the Document Bar to activate the corresponding document.

-When you have many files open in Atlantis, and the Document Bar cannot display all the document buttons, two small buttons are displayed in the Document Bar:
+In case with non-embedded Document Bar, when you have many files open in Atlantis, and the Document Bar cannot display all the document buttons, two scroll buttons are displayed in the Document Bar:

 You can use them to scroll the contents of the Document Bar in order to bring the buttons of the required documents into view.